Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to azithromycin, clarithromycin (Biaxin, in Prevpac), dirithromycin (not available in the U.S.), erythromycin (E.E.S., ERYC, Erythrocin), telithromycin (Ketek; not available in the U.S.), any other medications, or any of the ingredients in azithromycin tablets or suspension (liquid).
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); cyclosporine (Neoral, Sandimmune); digoxin (Lanoxin); dihydroergotamine (D.H.E.
-45, Migranal); ergotamine (Ergomar); medications for irregular heartbeat such as amiodarone (Cordarone, Pacerone), dofetilide (Tikosyn), procainamide (Procanbid), quinidine, and sotalol (Betapace, Sorine); nelfinavir (Viracept); phenytoin (Dilantin); and terfenadine (not available in the U.S.).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Jantoven); colchicine (Colcrys, Gloperba, Mitigare); cyclosporine (Gengraf, Neoral, Sandimmune); digoxin (Lanoxin); dihydroergotamine (D.H.E.
+45, Migranal, Trudhesa); ergotamine (Ergomar, in Migergot); medications for irregular heartbeat such as amiodarone (Nexterone, Pacerone), dofetilide (Tikosyn), procainamide, quinidine, and sotalol (Betapace, Sorine, Sotylize); nelfinavir (Viracept); and phenytoin (Dilantin, Phenytek).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, Tums, others), you will need to allow some time to pass between when you take a dose of these antacids and when you take a dose of azithromycin tablets or liquid.
 Ask your doctor or pharmacist how many hours before or after you take azithromycin you may take these medications.
 The extended-release suspension may be taken at any time with antacids.